MethSarcus/leagueConstitution/README.md

 - Minimum bid to get a FA off waivers is $1
 - Per transaction fee is $0
 - FAAB dollars are not tradeable
-- There is a two Day waiting period for waivers to clear
+- There is a one day waiting period for waivers to clear
-- Free agency locks a week after the championship ends.
+- Free agency is accessable until 2 weeks before the rookie draft.

 ### Trades ###